 The schedule board displays each resource--whether an employee, contractor, or equipment--and their scheduled work orders.
 Resources and their assigned jobs are also displayed on a map along with routes and traffic patterns in real time.
 The schedule board is extensible and can be used to schedule anything within Dynamics 365, including work orders, sales orders, projects, and custom entities.
-Additionally, Office 365 integration allows for emailing and skype calling to available resources.
+Additionally, Microsoft 365 integration allows for emailing and skype calling to available resources.

 An easy-to-use mobile app for iOS, Android, and Windows devices guides field technicians through the process of resolving assigned work orders.
-For each work order, the field technician can view important information such as location, step-by-step instructions, customer assets, and service history, and can use his or her device to take pictures and videos or record a digital customer signature.
+For each work order, the field technician can view important information such as location, step-by-step instructions, customer assets, and service history, and can use their device to take pictures and videos or record a digital customer signature.
 Field technicians can also automatically download important information to their devices for offline work when internet is not available.

-After performing the work, the technician can mark the work order as complete or as requiring a follow up; the dispatcher can then see this change on the schedule board.
+After performing the work, the technician can mark the work order as complete or as requiring a follow-up; the dispatcher can then see this change on the schedule board.

 As technicians submit completed work orders, equipment service history and inventory levels update automatically.
 This allows service managers to manage and track inventory needed, as well as track movement of parts from order to inventory to onsite installation.

 For example, if an equipment part is installed at a customer's location during an installation or repair, the system will document a reduction in inventory from the related warehouse or truck and document the part as a new customer asset along with installation/repair details.
 Closing a work order will then generate an invoice for any used parts or labor.